 Black United Front leader, Ron Herndon, stood on a desk at this 1982 protest, leading members of the African American community in chants of “You’d better go home because we ain’t.”
 It was one of several similar demonstrations against the closure of Harriet Tubman Middle School.
-In this instance, …
+In this instance, school board …

 "Admission of Collored [sic] Children to the Public School"